 The order confirmation screen allows us to review the order and we then click Pay to finalize it.
 After a few moments, we receive a confirmation that the transaction went smoothly.

 Return to the main console and select Simple Application Server from the Products menu again.
-You will see that your server is being provisioned.
-Wait until it’s complete.
+You will see that your server is being created.
+Wait until it's complete.

 Once the process is complete, your server is ready to use.

 SAS makes it very easy to verify that your server is up and running, with no need to install and configure a terminal program on your computer or create any firewall rules or security groups.
 You don’t even need to know the password.
 (Don’t worry about security – the feature only works while you’re logged into your Alibaba Cloud account).

 For a Linux-based server such as our WordPress one, we can connect to it via the web-based console.
 To do so, log into Alibaba Cloud, go to the main console, choose Simple Application Server from the Products menu and you’ll see your new server listed.

 Click on the Connect icon as shown above and you’ll instantly be logged into the server using the terminal.
 (Note that there is no need for you to do this right now – it’s not required in order to set up WordPress).

 To log out, type exit and then close the browser terminal window.

 With your new SAS server up and running, the precise steps that need to be taken will depend on the specific server type and its intended use.
 You should be able to accomplish all necessary management and configuration tasks from the server’s management menu, which you access from the right-hand icon in the server’s entry on the console screen.

 For our WordPress SAS server, we click on the Details link and the screen looks like this: